questoph/spellux/README.md

 For technical improvements and code quality changes, see the [changelog](changelog.md).

-### Reference paper
+### Reference papers

-For a detailed description of logic behind the *spellux* package and a first application see the following reference paper:
+For a detailed description of logic behind the *spellux* package and a first application see:

 Purschke, Christoph (2020): **Attitudes towards multilingualism in Luxembourg.
-A comparative analysis of online news comments and crowdsourced questionnaire data.** *Frontiers in Artificial Intelligence* 3:536086. doi: [https://doi.org/10.3389/frai.2020.536086](10.3389/frai.2020.536086).
+A comparative analysis of online news comments and crowdsourced questionnaire data.** *Frontiers in Artificial Intelligence* 3:536086.
+DOI: [10.3389/frai.2020.536086](https://doi.org/10.3389/frai.2020.536086).

+For an a fine-grained, linguistically-motivated evaluation of byte-based, word-based and pipeline-based models for text normalization , including *spellux*, see:

+Lutgen, Anne-Marie Lutgen, Alistair Plum, Christoph Purschke and Barbara Plank (2025): **Neural Text Normalization for Luxembourgish Using Real-Life Variation Data.** Proceedings of the 12th Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial), Abu Dhabi, UAE, 115–127.
+Link: [aclanthology.org/2025.vardial-1.9/](https://aclanthology.org/2025.vardial-1.9/)

 ### Package info